allegroai/clearml-docs/docs/getting_started/mlops/mlops_second_steps.md

 We passed the `parents` argument when we created v2 of the Dataset, which inherits all the parent's version content.
-This not only helps trace back dataset changes with full genealogy, but also makes our storage more efficient, since it only store the changed and / or added files from the parent versions.
+This not only helps trace back dataset changes with full genealogy, but also makes our storage more efficient, since it only stores the changed and / or added files from the parent versions.
 When we access the Dataset, it automatically merges the files from all parent versions in a fully automatic and transparent process, as if the files were always part of the requested Dataset.